NoziaTheDev/HakidoGame/README.md

 If you don't like the monster, you can find another version of the game contain a lot of traps and no any monsters!

+To test this game, you can follow this link -> http://hakido.000webhostapp.com

 Have fun ;)!